The new law on cat microchipping

 Are there other risks of cat microchipping?

 Cat microchips can migrate under the skin and migrate along a cat’s leg.
-There are no health risks, but it does mean if a vet is scanning a lost cat, they should check the legs and behind the shoulder of a cat.
+There are no health risks, but it does mean if a vet is scanning a lost cat, they should check the legs and behind the shoulder of a cat too.

 Should you microchip your cat?
 The simple answer is “yes”.
-It increases the chances of keeping your cat safe and finding it when it does wander.
+Firstly, it will soon become a legal requirement.
+But it also increases the chances of keeping your cat safe and reuniting you if they ever go missing.
+If your cat ever does go missing, ourcat insurance